- Digital phenotyping

 - Ubiquitous computing research in mental health

 A significant body of research in ubiquitous computing has been devoted to technologies for the continuous monitoring, diagnosis and care of mental health conditions.
-By analysing the last ten years of research in this field can we better address the technical and clinical challenges of designing this technology for the decade to come?
+By analyzing the last ten years of research in this field can we better address the technical and clinical challenges of designing this technology for the decade to come?

-'A Decade of ubiquitous computing research in mental health', IEEE Pervasive Computing 19, no. 1, 2020
+"A Decade of ubiquitous computing research in mental health", IEEE Pervasive Computing 19, no. 1, 2020

 - Digital CBT for Body Dysmorphic Disorder

-'Development and pilot testing of a cognitive behavioral therapy digital service for body dysmorphic disorder', Behavior Therapy, August 2019
+"Development and pilot testing of a cognitive behavioral therapy digital service for body dysmorphic disorder", Behavior Therapy, August 2019

 - Cultural impact and personality models

-To make greater technology personalisation possible, sensor data collected from smartphones is often used to passively infer users’ personality traits.
+To make greater technology personalization possible, sensor data collected from smartphones is often used to passively infer users’ personality traits.
 But improving the accuracy of this type of inference is a significant challenge, especially when many models don’t consider the potential impact of culture on the data obtained.
 Could country-specific datasets improve trait prediction?

-'Modeling personality vs. modeling Personalidad: In-the-wild mobile Data analysis in five countries suggests cultural impact on personality models', Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies archive (IMWUT), Volume 3 Issue 3, Presented at Ubicomp 2019.
+"Modeling personality vs. modeling Personalidad: In-the-wild mobile Data analysis in five countries suggests cultural impact on personality models", Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies archive (IMWUT), Volume 3 Issue 3, Presented at Ubicomp 2019.
 London, UK, September 2019